codementality/docker-for-drupal-development/docs/lessonfour.rst

     docker-compose up -d

-Wait about 20 seconds, and issue the command:
+Wait until the MariaDB container image downloads and you see two "Recreating dockerdrop.........done" statements (about 15-20 seconds), and issue the command:

     docker-compose ps